 John William Nara was born in Finland in 1874.
 He later immigrated to the United States and established a photographic studio in Calumet, Michigan, in the heart of America’s most productive copper mining region.
 In addition to posed studio portraits, J. W. Nara’s lens also captured the people, place, and time he experienced in Michigan’s Keweenaw Peninsula.
 Copper mining and industry are an important part of the story, but Nara also captured the Keweenaw’s rural landscape, including local farms, shorelines, lighthouses, and pastoral back roads.

-The traveling exhibit, funded in part by descendants Robert and Ruth Nara of Bootjack Michigan, works from historical photographs held at the Michigan Tech Archives.
-Robert and Ruth will be attending the reception.
+The travelling exhibit, funded in part by descendants Robert and Ruth Nara of Bootjack Michigan, works from historical photographs held at the Michigan Tech Archives.
 Interpretive panels highlight the people, places, and times that J.W.
 Nara experienced during his lifetime and include material on urban life, farming, and the 1913 Michigan copper miners’ strike.
 A small exhibit catalog is available at no charge and includes three Nara photograph postcards from the collection.